-The responsibility of investments of DKV Belgium is delegated to GIM (Group Investment Management of ERGO Group) in the management view.
+The responsibility of investments of DKV Belgium is outsourced to GIM/MEAG in the management view.
 In the legal view however, the responsibility remains within DKV Belgium.

 Credit risk is defined as the risk of financial loss due to changes in the financial position of a counterparty (such as an issuer of securities or other debtor) or its failure to meet contractual debt obligations.